 If you are training squats at the gym it is acceptable to have feet slightly farther apart and rotated out slightly (10-15°).
 The further you have your feet apart and the more you rotate your feet out, the more of the surrounding muscles get utilised.

 With this different stance is you will be able to recruit more muscles (move more weight) and move the weight through a controlled range of motion.
-The increased strength is good, but the loss of range of motion is bad, and can cause more troubles later on down the track.
+The increased strength is good, but the loss of range of motion is bad and can cause more troubles later on down the track.

 Setting Up For Body Weighted Squats:

-If weighted squats aren’t your bag, and you’re looking at refining squat movement pattern, I like to start by setting up feet hip width apart, feet parallel, and practice sitting “deep” into a chair and out of a chair slowly and controlled.
-Think reaching back to the chair so that your hamstrings are the first thing to touch down.
+If weighted squats aren’t your bag, and you’re looking at refining squat movement pattern, I like to start by setting up feet hip-width apart, feet parallel, and practice sitting “deep” into a chair and out of a chair slowly and controlled.
+Think about reaching back to the chair so that your hamstrings are the first thing to touch down.
 This requires less mobility and will provide the correct form to get through most of your day to day activities.

 If you want to work on mobility and get used to being in a deep squat position, give this exercise a try:

 The Quadruped Rock Back:

 This is a great way to get the body used to be into a squat position.
 It also helps you make sure you are controlling your midsection and not putting excess stress on your lower back.

 - Place foam roller on back.